kiwi-bdd/Kiwi/Readme.md

 Kiwi is a Behavior Driven Development library for iOS development.
 The goal is to provide a BDD library that is exquisitely simple to setup and use.

-Ping me at @alding and let me know what you are using Kiwi for.
+Ping us at @alding or @lukeredpath and let us know what you are using Kiwi for.

 Requirements: